hedywings/objectbox/README.md

 <a name="API_maintain"></a>
 ### .maintain(callback)

-Maintain object data between box and database.
-If object is not exist in box, it will be delete from database, and each object data in box will update to the database.
+Maintain and sync the obj data between box and database.
+At first, the box will check for those objs exist in database but not in box.
+Those objs found at this step will be deleted from database.
+Finally, each obj in box will dump itself to database again.

 **Arguments**

-1. `callback` (*Function*): Get called when maintain is completed.
+1. `callback` (*Function*): Get called when maintenance completes.

 **Returns**